AGnias47/tsp-research/ReadMe.md

 * Click on the desired experiment
 * In the "Columns" dropdown, deactivate all the "Attributes" columns and activate the "Metrics" and "Parameters" columns

-## Runtime

-Currently, excluding the exact methods, Min-Max Ant System takes the longest to run.
-Around half an hour should be allocated if running on one of the 50+ city problems.
-Exact runtimes for several methods can be found in the MLflow results.
-Generally `barachet10.tsp` is used frequently in testing, as it runs quickly and is slightly challenging for an algorithm to solve, so is a decent way to test new implementations.
-The problem was taken from L.L.
-Barachet's [Graphic Solution of the Traveling-Salesman Problem](https://www.jstor.org/stable/166872).

 ## Generate UML

 Done with pyreverse.